leiteg/arch-linux-install/README.md

 ```

 > **Note:** There is an alternative to GRUB called [rEFInd][5] (`refind-efi`).
-> Be ware that rEFInd is not compatible with every filesystem, read the manual
+> Beware that rEFInd is not compatible with some filesystems, read the manual
-> to know more.
+> before installing it.

 ## 4. Post Installation